johanneskiel/ESP32_Tech_Stack_02/README.md

 Unity is one of the world's leading real-time 3D development platforms, widely used for creating games, interactive experiences, architectural visualizations, and digital art installations.
 What makes Unity particularly powerful is its accessible C# scripting system, real-time rendering capabilities, and extensive asset ecosystem.

 Unity's game engine architecture treats everything as a GameObject: from 3D models and lights to invisible controllers and data processors.
-This modular approach makes it ideal for sensor-based interactive installations, where physical world data can be mapped to digital behaviors in real-time.

 ##### Unity Engine: Platform Considerations